 Astrological note: A dream of preparing for an interview often comes during transits of Mercury through your 10th or 6th house, during its aspects to the Sun, and in periods of retrograde Mercury through your personal houses.
 Geminis, Virgos, and Capricorns recognize this dream with particular accuracy.
 If Mercury is now touching your Sun — the Inner Child prepares for evaluation, and the dream conveys this through a scene where you gather yourself to “look right.”

-You dream that you answer questions: they ask, you speak.
+You dream that you are answering questions: they ask, you speak.
 Sometimes the voice is firm, sometimes it trembles.
 Sometimes you find precise words, sometimes you get tangled.
-In the body — the tension of effort: I am presenting myself, and it is visible.
+The tension of effort rises in the body: I am presenting myself, and it is visible.

-Your Warrior speaks with you here — the part that can present itself in a situation where it is needed, sliding neither into pleading nor into aggression.
-It comes when a serious self-presentation is happening or is coming in your reality: you have a meeting where you are evaluated; you speak about your work; you present yourself to a new circle.
+Your Warrior speaks this speech — the part that can present itself in a situation where it is needed, sliding neither into pleading nor into aggression.
+The Warrior comes when a serious self-presentation is happening or is coming in your waking life: you have a meeting where you are evaluated; you speak about your work; you present yourself to a new circle.
 The Warrior shows: you can show yourself; this is not boasting, this is respect for your work.

 Ask yourself: “Where exactly is it important for me to ‘show myself’ in real life right now — and can I do this without playing someone else’s role, speaking from my genuine position?”

-Today, in one situation of self-presentation (a conversation, a message, a pitch) allow yourself to speak not “how it is right” but “how it is,” not conforming to the other’s expectations.
+Today, in one situation of self-presentation (a conversation, a message, a pitch), allow yourself to speak not “how it is right,” but “how it is,” without conforming to the other’s expectations.
 Once.
-The Warrior recognizes such moments as respect for your own voice, and in the dreams that follow gives you scenes in which you answer firmly and strongly more often.
+The Warrior recognizes such moments as respect for your own voice, and in the dreams that follow more often gives you scenes in which you answer firmly and with strength.

 Astrological note: A dream of the interview process often comes during harmonious transits of Mars through your 10th or 3rd house, during its conjunction with Mercury, and in periods of Mercury in fire signs.
 Aries, Geminis, and Sagittarians recognize this dream with particular accuracy.
 If Mars is now touching your Mercury — the Warrior defends your voice, and the dream conveys this through a dialogue in which you find words where you did not find them before.

-Your Shadow speaks with you here — the part that carries the pain of rejection, gathered across all earlier “I was not chosen.”
-This dream comes when there was a real rejection (in work, in relationships, in a project), or when you await a result and fear rejection.
-The Shadow does not finish you off; it honestly shows how this pain is arranged, and that it has the right to be.
+Your Shadow contracts at this “no” — the part that carries the pain of rejection, gathered across all earlier “I was not chosen.”
+This dream comes when there has been a real rejection (in work, in a relationship, in a project), or when you are awaiting a result and fear rejection.
+The Shadow is not finishing you off; it is honestly showing how this pain is structured, and that it has the right to be.

 Ask yourself: “What rejection — real or imagined — lives in me right now, and which part of myself is most important not to devalue after it, not to write off as ‘bad news’?”

 Today, if the theme is alive, write one sentence: “I was not chosen in such-and-such, and this does not mean that I ____.”
-Fill in the blank honestly and without catastrophizing.
-The Shadow recognizes such notes as a restoration of self-value, and in the dreams that follow stages scenes of rejection less often.
+Fill in the blank honestly, and without catastrophizing.
+The Shadow recognizes such notes as a restoration of self-worth, and in the dreams that follow less often stages scenes of rejection.

 Astrological note: A dream of rejection often comes during tense transits of Saturn through your 10th or 11th house, during its aspects to Venus, and in periods when Pluto touches your Venus.
 Capricorns, Libras, and Scorpios recognize this dream with particular accuracy.
 If Saturn is now touching your Venus — the Shadow experiences rejection, and the dream conveys this through a moment when you are “not chosen,” and this must be walked through.

 You dream that you are taken: “we have chosen you”; you accept the offer.
-In the body — joy and a slight surprise: I was seen and valued.
+Joy and a slight surprise rise in the body: I was seen, and valued.

-Your Healer speaks with you here — the part that knows you can be chosen, and that you are worthy of this not “as an exception,” but truly.
-The dream comes when you are truly recognized in your reality: a project is offered, you are brought into a team, you are invited, trust is expressed.
-The Healer shows: this is real; do not devalue.
+Beneath this “yes,” your Healer answers — the part that knows you can be chosen, and that you are worthy of this, not as an exception but truly.
+The dream comes when you are truly being recognized in your waking life: a project is offered, you are brought into a team, you are invited, trust is being placed in you.
+The Healer shows: this is real; do not dismiss it.

-If the acceptance is warm — allow yourself joy without “well, we’ll see how this goes.”
-If you are surprised — you have an old “they will not notice me” that must be reconsidered in the light of real facts.
-If congratulations come — receive calmly, without self-lessening “oh, it’s nothing special.”
-If you are surprised by your own pride — a healthy sense of self-respect is waking in you; it’s worth protecting as a rare resource.
+If the acceptance is warm, allow yourself joy without “well, we’ll see how this goes.”
+If you are surprised, an old “they will not notice me” still lives in you, and must be reconsidered in the light of real facts.
+If congratulations come, receive them calmly, without the self-lessening of “oh, it’s nothing special.”
+If you are surprised by your own pride, a healthy sense of self-respect is waking in you.
+Protect it as a rare resource.
 What this yes ripples into, on the social side of the same office, is colleagues’ recognition, warm congratulations.

 Ask yourself: “Where have I been truly ‘taken’ or offered something important recently — and do I allow myself to see this as a confirmation of my value, not as an accident or ‘lucky’?”

-Today, one offer, invitation, or acknowledgment received recently — receive consciously: say inwardly “I take this; it is mine.”
-The Healer recognizes such words as consent to recognition, and in the dreams that follow gives you scenes in which you are chosen and you rejoice without shame more often.
+Today, take one offer, invitation, or acknowledgment received recently, and receive it consciously: say inwardly, “I take this; it is mine.”
+The Healer recognizes such words as consent to recognition, and in the dreams that follow more often gives you scenes in which you are chosen, and you rejoice without shame.

 Astrological note: A dream of acceptance often comes during harmonious transits of Jupiter through your 10th or 11th house, during its conjunction with Venus, and in periods of Jupiter in Sagittarius or Libra.
 Sagittarians, Libras, and Leos recognize this dream with particular accuracy.
 If Jupiter is now touching your Venus — the Healer receives recognition, and the dream conveys this through a warm “we have chosen you” from those whose words carry weight.

-An interview in a dream is a symbol of self-presentation and inner verification of your self-worth.
+An interview in a dream is a symbol of self-presentation, and of an inner check on your self-worth.
 Through it the psyche marks where you present yourself, where you worry about another’s evaluation, where you learn to receive rejections and recognitions with equal maturity.

 Let yourself take these dreams seriously.
-Honor your excitement, not demanding “be calmer and more composed than anyone.”
+Honor your excitement; do not demand to be calmer and more composed than anyone.
 Speak from your genuine position.
-Walk through rejections without devaluing yourself.
+Walk through rejections without dismissing yourself.
 Receive acknowledgments without “I am not worthy.”

-Each time an interview appears in a dream, some very living part of you is quietly saying: “look at how you present yourself; this too is part of your life — and it is worth carrying with dignity, not with a constant fear of not being liked.”
+Each time an interview appears in a dream, some very alive part of you is quietly saying: look at how you present yourself; this, too, is part of your life — and it is worth carrying with dignity, not with a constant fear of not being liked.